By Eno Edet

 Something Out Of Nothing

-Living in an apartment the size of a shoe box can be annoying; but living there with other people, especially my family, sounds down-right insane.
-Don’t get me wrong, I love my family to death; but I can’t imagine sharing a shower with them that’s in the kitchen.
+Living in an apartment the size of a shoebox can be annoying; but living there with other people—especially my family—sounds downright insane.
+Don’t get me wrong, I love my family to death, but I can’t imagine sharing a shower with them that’s in the kitchen.

 It was a wonder how a family of eight survived there in the winter.
 Privacy and indoor plumbing were foreign concepts.
-All of these families were stacked on top of each other, squeezing pennies trying to make the ends meet.
+All of these families were stacked on top of each other, squeezing pennies and trying to make ends meet.
 And like any other group of resilient people, they made the best of what they were given.

-Out of this lack of money and “prestige” sprung an inventiveness that led to innovations in theater, art, music and food that changed America.
+Out of this lack of money and “prestige” sprung an inventiveness that led to innovations in theater, art, music, and food that changed America.

 Katz’s Deli Is Born